insightfinder/InsightAgent/sysdig/README.md

 ```
 sysdig/config.ini
 ```
-Update the api_key.
+Update the api_key, hostname and metrics.
 The key can be obtained by going to Settings in user account.